 They continued to live at 267 Beacon until late 1896, when they moved to Europe and he engaged in advanced medical studies and original research in anatomy and embryology at the University of Vienna.
 After their return to the United States in 1905, he practiced medicine in Worcester.

 By the 1897-1898 winter season, 267 Beacon was the home of Dr. George Howard Monks and his wife Olga (Gardner) Monks.
-They had been married in June of 1897 and 267 Beacon probably was their first home together.
+They had married in June of 1897 and 267 Beacon probably was their first home together.
 He previously had lived at 405 Boylston and she had lived at 51 Commonwealth with her her father, George Augustus Gardner, a widower.

-The Monks continued to live at 267 Beacon in 1901, but had purchased and moved to 67 Marlborough by 1902.
+The Monks continued to live at 267 Beacon during the 1900-1901 winter season, but moved thereafter to 67 Marlborough.

-By 1903, it was the home of Dr. Hugh Williams, a surgeon, and his brother, Moses Williams, Jr., a lawyer.
+By the 1902-1903 winter season, it was the home of Dr. Hugh Williams, a surgeon, and his brother, Moses Williams, Jr., a lawyer.
 They previously had lived with their parents, Moses and Martha (Fininley) Williams, at 234 Beacon.
 Also living at 267 Beacon were Frederic Sprague Goodwin, an attorney, and Miss Goodwin, probably his sister, Fannie Goodwin.
 In 1900, they had lived at 55 St. Stephens with their widowed father, James Frederic Goodwin, a deputy sheriff.
 He had died in May of 1901.

 Hugh Williams and Frederic Goodwin continued to live at 267 Beacon.
 In 1906, they were joined there by Dr. Freeman Allen, a physician.